 The open area in the southwest corner is a very important place.
-It is a very large trapdoor, not hinged, but a removable section of the floor that can be located with a DC 20 Int (Investigation) check requires two people to lift it away from the top of the pit below.
-The pit descends 20ft underground to a tunnel leading south.
+It is a very large trapdoor, not hinged, but a removable section of the floor (DC 20 Perception check to notice) requires two people to lift it away from the top of the pit below.
+The pit descends 20 feet underground to a tunnel leading south.
 Heavy bales of wool block the boarded-up door the characters may have seen from the outside.

-The stairs lead up to area 3B.
+The stairs lead up to Area 3B.

 3B.
-Thieves and Storage
+Thieves and Storage (CR 2)